 UK Charges and Fees You Might Not Expect When Travelling by Van

-One of the quieter shocks of travelling by van in the UK isnโ€™t fuel or campsite fees – itโ€™s the number of secondary charges that only reveal themselves once youโ€™re already on the road.
+One of the quieter shocks of travelling the UK by van isn’t the obvious stuff like fuel or campsite fees.
+It’s the steady drip of secondary charges that only become visible once you’re already moving.

-What follows looks at the charges that tend to catch people out, how they usually apply to vans, and where assumptions often donโ€™t hold.
+These are the charges that tend to catch people out, how they usually apply to vans, and where assumptions can unravel.

 - Advertisement -

-Clean Air Zones, ULEZ and Low-Emission Charges
+Clean Air Zones, ULEZ and Low Emission Charges

-Many campervans are registered as:
+A lot of campervans are registered as:

 • Light commercial vehicles